Bar of Ireland: Relationship with the Bar of Northern Ireland

-the Bar Council of Northern Ireland (now "the Bar of Northern Ireland") were created.
+the Bar Council of Northern Ireland were created.

+The Bar of Ireland collaborates with the Bar of Northern Ireland on various initiatives, including the Irish Rule of Law International.
+The two associations jointly hosted the World Bar Conference in 2024.

 Practising members of the Bar of Ireland are eligible to join the Bar of Northern Ireland without taking any further exams.
 Practising members of the Bar of Northern Ireland have a reciprocal eligibility.